lindeskar/tf-class-intermediate/README.md

 ### 09 - Resource Counts and Conditionals

 Generate multiple resources based on a number variable count and conditionally create a resource based on a boolean variable.

+### 10 - Backends and Remote State

+Configure a remote state bucket for the project.

+*(note: remote state bucket for this project was added in step 00)*